Point vortices on the sphere: stability of relative equilibria: A ring with a polar vortex:

 The eigenvalues (up to a positive factor) of $L_\NN$ are therefore

-where $\nu=a^4+4a^2bc-2a^2d^2+4bcd^2+d^4+8adbc$ and $\sigma=-a^2-2bc-d^2$.
-The eigenvalues $\pm i\sqrt{\lambda^{(\ell)}_\tet\lambda^{(\ell)}_\phi}$ are all purely imaginary if and only if $\kappa > \kappa_0$.
+where $\nu=a^4+4a^2bc-2a^2\dd^2+4bc\dd^2+d^4+8adbc$ and $\sigma=-a^2-2bc-\dd^2$.
+The eigenvalues $\pm i\sqrt{\lambda^{(\ell)}_\theta\lambda^{(\ell)}_\phi}$ are all purely imaginary if and only if $\kappa > \kappa_0$.
 After some lengthy but straightforward computations we obtain that

-where $u=\cos\theta_0$.
+where $z=\cos\theta_0$.
 One can check that if $\nu\geq0$, then $\sqrt{\nu}+\sigma\leq0$ and the eigenvalues are purely imaginary.
 If $\nu<0$, then the eigenvalues have a non-zero real part.
-Thus the eigenvalues $\pm\sqrt{\pm\sqrt{\nu}+\sigma}$ are purely imaginary if and only if $\nu\geq0$ which is equivalent to $8a\kappa \leq (n\sin^2\theta_0+4(n-1)\cos\theta_0)^2$. \end{proof}
+Thus the eigenvalues $\pm\sqrt{\sigma\pm\sqrt{\nu}\:}$ are purely imaginary if and only if $\nu\geq0$ which is equivalent to $8a\kappa \leq (n\sin^2\theta_0+4(n-1)\cos\theta_0)^2$. \end{proof}

-A spectrally stable relative equilibrium for which the Hessian $d^2H_\xi|_\NN(x_e)$ is not definite is said to be \emph{elliptic}.
-Note that in principle an elliptic relative equilibrium may be Lyapunov stable, but if there are more than 4 vortices then it is expected to be unstable as a result of Arnold diffusion.
-Moreover an elliptic relative equilibrium typically becomes linearly unstable when some dissipation is added to the system \cite{DR02}.
+A spectrally stable relative equilibrium for which the Hessian $\dd^2H_\xi|_\NN(x_e)$ is not definite is said to be \emph{elliptic}.
+Note that in principle an elliptic relative equilibrium may be Lyapounov stable, but if there are more than 4 vortices then it is expected to be unstable as a result of Arnold diffusion.
+Moreover an elliptic relative equilibrium typically becomes linearly unstable when some dissipation is added to the system \cite{DR02}; however adding dissipation to the point vortex system would have more profound effects, such as spreading of vorticity into vortex patches.